BassJamm/The-IT-Knowledge-base/docs/Azure/Backup and Disaster Recovery/Setup Azure Backup.md

 ---
-sidebar_position: 8
+sidebar_position: 1
 id: Setup Azure Backup
 title: Setup Azure Backup
 tags: [Azure, Resource Creation, Azure Backup]
 ---

+## Document Control

+- Created: x
+- Last Updated: 23/04/22

 This document will run through a very basic Azure Backup setup scenario.

 :::caution
 This document is for setting backup policeis for Virutal Machines only.
 If you need to backup other resources, got to section 1.2, step 4 and select a differnet resource.
 :::

-## Create the below resources in the FW-Azure Production subscription
+## Create the below resources

 :::info
 Use whatever naming conention fits in with what's being used already, I am just suggesting something here.